Black River (2001 film): Synopsis

 Bo attempts to hitchhike out of town, but the man who offers him a ride has a mysterious electrical fire in his car.
 Desperate, Bo attempts to flee on foot, but a laser beam comes out of the sky, forcing him to turn back.
 Now at the end of his rope, Bo barges into the town mayor's office and demands to know who "Pericles" is.
 The phone rings, and Pericles informs them that he is sending a car.
 This is actually a satellite-controlled vehicle (SCV), originally designed to be controlled by its owner's remote control, but now controlled by Pericles and autonomously roaming about the town.
 It delivers Bo to a local computer company.

 The company's owner explains their recent project: to create an artificial intelligence that can go anywhere in cyberspace.
 Such an entity would be able to see through any camera, hear and speak through any phone line, hack computers at will, and even control remotely accessed systems (like the SCV, or the orbital laser system that shot at Bo earlier).
 They thought that they had failed, but Bo realizes that they had succeeded beyond their wildest dreams.
 Now realizing that there is nowhere he can go where Pericles can't follow, Bo resigns himself to his situation.
 His assigned realtor shows him a lovely house, complete with a computer for writing, and even a dog virtually identical to his recently deceased pet.

 A year later, it is revealed that Bo and Laura are now citizens in good standing of Black River, and still seeing each other (it seems that Pericles's prior admonishment was reverse psychology).
 When another new arrival shows up, however, Bo slips him a note suggesting that if he wants to leave, he should do so quickly, which suggests that Pericles might not have him totally under its control.

 Inconsistencies

-On more than one occasion, Pericles demonstrates powers that it is unlikely that a being of its type could have, most notably the ability to levitate a garden hose (a decidedly low-tech device).
-Also, despite its apparent interest in keeping Bo in Black River, it harasses and abuses him unnecessarily on several occasions.
+Throughout the narrative, Pericles exhibits abilities that seem implausible for its nature, including the particularly striking act of levitating a garden hose, an object far removed from high technology.
+Moreover, despite its vested interest in ensuring Bo remains in Black River, Pericles paradoxically engages in behavior that torments and mistreats him, actions that seem counterproductive to its goals.